solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
-            Brian Cheng is a senior undergraduate student in Computer Science.
+            Songyang Cheng is a senior undergraduate student in Computer Science.
 He is working on testing the applicability of neural network models to microbial genomic datasets to predict important phenotypes like those related to antibiotic resistance.
         </div>
     </div>
 </div>

 <div class="container">
     <div class="row-fluid">